 How to Pray in Arabic for Beginners

-Lift your hands up to the level of your ears and proclaim, “Allahu Akbar” (God is the Greatest).
+Lift your hands to the level of your ears and declare, “Allahu Akbar” (God is the Greatest).

-Step 3 – Positioning Hands and Beginning with Al-Isti’adhah
+Step 3 – Positioning Hands and Starting with Al-Isti’adhah

-Gently place both hands on your chest, ensuring your right hand is above your left.
-Begin your prayer with the protective seeking phrase:
+Gently place both hands on your chest, with your right hand positioned above your left.
+Begin your prayer with the phrase for seeking protection:

 أَعُوذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيم